LukeSutor/solo_classifier/README.md

 Classify which guitarist is playing based on input song audio or tell user which guitarist their tone is most similar to.

-## Technologies:
-torchaudio for audio preprocessing and transformations (mel spectrogram) and PyTorch for convolutional neural network to analyze mel spectrograms.

 ## Guitarists:
 * Jimmy Page
 * Eddie Van Halen
 * David Gilmour
 * Eric Clapton

+## Technologies:
+Torchaudio for audio preprocessing and transformations (mel spectrogram) with PyTorch and [timm](https://github.com/rwightman/pytorch-image-models), using Google's efficientnetv2 small model for training.

+## Model Hyperparameters:
-* Jimi Hendrix
+* Epochs: 300
-* Slash
+* Batch Size: 32
-* Randy Rhoades
-* Mark Knopfler
-* Brian May
-* Prince
+* Learning rate: 0.0001
-* Carlos Santana
-* J Mascis
+* Using Autocast
+* Gradient Accumulation of 4